Assistant Professor of Music

 Phone: (712) 722-6202

-Last summer (2013) I received funding from the Andreas Center for Reformed Scholarship and Service to lead an undergraduate research assistant in exploring "Ninth-Century Music Theory in Context."
-Together we examined ninth-century music treatises and parsed connections between them and other philosophical writings of that era such as the works of John Scottus Eriugena.
+In 2013, with funding from the Andreas Center for Reformed Scholarship and Service, I lead an undergraduate research assistant in exploring "Ninth-Century Music Theory in Context."
+Together we examined ninth-century music treatises and parsed connections between them and other philosophical writings of that era, such as the works of John Scottus Eriugena.